-All this may sound overwhelming but you don’t need to do it overnight and just think of it this way – everything you remove, clean, or repair puts money in your pocket.
+Getting your home ready to sell may sound overwhelming but you don’t need to do it overnight, just think of it this way – everything you remove, clean, or repair puts money in your pocket.

 I am also always available to walk through your home with you and provide advice about what should be done to help improve your home’s marketability and raise the value of your property.
 I also have a list of service providers, from handymen to cleaners to stagers, who can help you so contact me anytime.